Blue Dragon Header

 Catan is a competitive resource management and trading game for 3 to 4 players.
 Players settle the island of Catan, building roads, settlements, and cities to earn victory points.
 The first player to reach 10 victory points wins.

 Resources are used to build.
 Roads cost wood and brick.
 Settlements cost wood, brick, wheat, and sheep.
 Cities cost ore and wheat.
-Development cards cost ore, wheat, and sheep.
 The strategic question is always the same: what do you build, when, and where?

 How Does It Play?